wazuh/wazuh-documentation/source/amazon-machine-images/amazon-machine-images.rst

 Amazon Machine Images (AMI)
 ===========================

-Wazuh provides a pre-built Amazon Machine Image that you can directly launch using our AMI in the AWS Marketplace.
+Wazuh provides a pre-built Amazon Machine Image that you can directly launch using our AMI in the AWS Marketplace, the use of our software is free and you will only have to pay the costs related to AWS.
 You can also see our `consulting service <https://aws.amazon.com/marketplace/pp/prodview-ve4mgmhukgmzi>`_.

-The characteristics of the latest AMI are:
+These are the characteristics of the latest AMI:

     - Amazon Linux 2
     - Wazuh manager: |WAZUH_LATEST_AMI|